Biproducts without pointedness: Introduction

 such that

 and

 For us to be able to make sense of the equations, we must assume that \cat{C} is enriched in commutative monoids.
 One can get a slightly more general definition that only requires zero morphisms but no addition -- that is, enrichment in pointed sets -- by replacing the last equation with the condition that $(A\oplus B,p_A,p_B)$ is a product of $A$ and $B$ and that $(A\oplus B,i_A,i_B)$ is their coproduct.
-This definition is not vastly more general, for one can show that if \cat{C} has all binary biproducts in this latter sense, then \cat{C} is uniquely enriched in commutative monoids and the biproducts in \cat{C} are biproducts in the earlier sense as well.

-But what if we do not assume that \cat{C} is enriched over pointed sets?
-One alternative would be to postulate, just for the objects $A$ and $B$ in question, maps $0_{A,B} \colon A \to B$ and $0_{B,A} \colon B \to A$ that act like zero maps in that it does not matter what you pre- and postcompose them with, but this is not very satisfactory -- it is as if one tried to generalize the first definition by assuming that just the particular homset $\hom(A\oplus B,A\oplus B)$ happens to be a commutative monoid.
+We will call biproducts in the first sense \emph{additive biproducts} and in the second sense \emph{pointed biproducts} in order to contrast these definitions with our central object of study -- a pointless generalization of biproducts that can be applied in any category \cat{C}, with no assumptions concerning enrichment.
+This is achieved by replacing the equations referring to zero with the single equation